 6) I had the money in my savings

 7) I’d been wanting this for 15 years and was just so overjoyed at it being a possibility

 8) Finding the right insurance plan was really, really confusing (and I was already in a very confused headspace, doing a PhD during a pandemic)

 9) I thought the money I paid before the surgery was the only money I’d have to pay

 So, understandable, but also, quite dumb.

 One thing I didn’t expect was how fragmented all the fees were.
 In the week leading up to the surgery, a whole bunch of nice but insistent randos called me up and demanded coin.
 The hospital, the anaesthetist’s office, the surgeon’s office, all shook me down.
 And then afterwards, the hospital and the surgeon sent me even more invoices.
 I paid for my surgery in little chunks of hundreds of dollars.
-If you’re an evil person, find someone who’s about to have surgery, call them up on the phone, and just tell them to give you a thousand dollars, they’ll probably do it.
+One of these invoices was even sent out by mistake, and I’m glad I asked the surgeon about it.
+If you’re an evil person, find someone who’s about to have surgery, call them up on the phone, and tell them to give you a thousand dollars, they’ll probably do it.